deesto/bnl-sdcc-st-group/README.md

 - Belle II: Cyber Security vulnerability reports from Jerome on Kibana installations on two DIRAC VMs
   - Installed by remote Belle II Distributed Computing team; informed of need to upgrade and mitigate [vulnerabilties](https://discuss.elastic.co/t/kibana-8-14-2-7-17-23-security-update-esa-2024-22/364424)
 - CVMFS: rescheduled planned downtime to move Stratum Zero repo sync storage from shared GPFS to dedicated CVMFS NAS (22 Aug)
-  - Downtime prolonged due to multiple issues with data syncs and sync options, NFS/GPFS share export options, NFS mount options, nested sphenix calibration data mount complications (on write nodes, dev node, WNs), mounts on write nodes in fstab vs. automount
+  - Downtime prolonged (>48 hours) due to multiple issues with data syncs and sync options, NFS/GPFS share export options, NFS mount options, nested sphenix calibration data moun complications (on write nodes, dev node, WNs), mounts on write nodes in fstab vs. automount
+  - Downtime issues were inaccurately communicated by some as a CVMFS issue
 - CVMFS: continued extensive debugging and troubleshooting of ATLAS WN client issues at BNL, provided output and traces to developers, helping other sites with issues
   - New client version [2.11.5](http://ecsft.cern.ch/dist/cvmfs/cvmfs-2.11.5/) [released for testing](https://github.com/cvmfs/cvmfs/issues/3628#issuecomment-2302950814)
   - Network switch reboot caused additional client issues on some WNs, caused HC site auto-exclusion, required manual fixes (to both the clients and the ATLAS HC queue)